malvika05/task-recommendation/README.md

 ## Overview

-The Task Recommendation System uses a Nearest Neighbors algorithm to recommend tasks based on a given time input.
-By analyzing task durations and completion statuses, it identifies tasks that are similar to the specified time.
+The Task Recommendation System uses a Nearest Neighbors algorithm to recommend tasks based on a specified time input.
+By analyzing task start times, durations, and completion statuses, the system identifies tasks that are similar to the given time.

 ## Installation

-To run the Task Recommendation System, you need Python and the following dependencies:
+To run the Task Recommendation System, you'll need Python and the following libraries:

 - `pandas`
 - `numpy`
 - `scikit-learn`

-You can install the necessary dependencies using `pip`:
+You can install these dependencies using `pip`.
+Run the following command in your terminal:

 ```bash
 pip install pandas numpy scikit-learn